Resident and Affiliated Artists

 Learn more about Sarah's work and read a letter from her on our blog:

 Honey Goodenough is a puppeteer, educator, and children’s party entertainer.
 Her company, Good Hearted Entertainment, created the literacy-based puppet show Word Play as part of the 2016 Puppet Showplace Incubator program.
 In 2017, she became Puppet Showplace Theater's first resident teaching artist after years of experience working with diverse student populations in greater Boston, New York City, Vermont, and Texas.
 She has also taught a wide variety of professional development courses for educators and aspiring puppeteers at Brooklyn College, the University of Utah, and City College CUNY.
 Honey is currently the lead teaching artist for "Puppet Lab," Puppet Showplace's new after school enrichment program.

 Honey is a trained marionette performer and has performed with PuppetWorks, and toured nationally with the National Marionette Theatre and Frisch Marionettes.
 She has also produced and performed in Puppet Slams across the country.
-She is currently creating a new show, Sock Monkey Circus which will tour in China in fall 2017.
+Her newest solo show, Sock Monkey Circus, toured in China in fall 2017.
 Honey holds an MA in Educational Theater from New York University, and a BA in Theater Crafts and Technology from the University of Texas, Austin.
 Email: Honey@PuppetShowplace.org

 John and Megan Regan